Geotrichum candidum

 Geotrichum candidum is a fungus which is a member of the human microbiome, notably associated with skin, sputum, and faeces where it occurs in 25–30% of specimens.
 It is common in soil and has been isolated from soil collected around the world, in all continents.

-G. candidum is the causative agent of the human disease geotrichosis, the plant disease sour rot which infects citrus fruits, tomatoes, carrots, and other vegetables.
+G. candidum is the causative agent of the human disease geotrichosis and the plant disease sour rot which infects citrus fruits, tomatoes, carrots, and other vegetables.
 It can affect harvested fruit of durians such as Durio graveolens.

 G. candidum is used widely in the production of certain dairy products including rind cheeses such as Camembert, Saint-Nectaire, Reblochon, and others.
 The fungus can also be found in a Nordic yogurt-like product known as viili where it is responsible for the product's velvety texture.

 In a 2001 study, G. candidum was found to consume the polycarbonate found in CDs.
-This effect was later replicated in 2021.

 History

 Taxonomy

 The genus Geotrichum was described by Johann Heinrich Friedrich Link in 1809 to accommodate the species G. candidum found on decaying leaves.
 Since then, over 130 taxa have been described in the genus, and hundreds of synonyms have been generated.
 For example, G. candidum was misclassified as the Oidium lactis in much early literature.
 Species of Geotrichum resemble the genera Trichosporon and Protendomycopsis; however, Geotrichum is of ascomycetous affiliation whereas the latter are members of the Basidiomycota.
 Species of Geotrichum are occasionally mistaken for fast growing members of the genus Dipodascus, which are characterized by irregularly branched, 10–14 μm wide hyphae and the production of single-spored asci.
 However, unlike Geotrichum, members of the genus Dipodascus lack dichotomous branching of the peripheral hyphae and their growth rates are generally less than 3 mm per day.